-- A. observes any suspicious or inappropriate behavior on the part of any other employee, volunteer, adult, or child, or - B. receives a report from a child (or anyone) regarding possible inappropriate behavior by another under this policy, or - C. suspects violations of this policy, or - D.is concerned, or informed of concerns, about the safety of a child shall immediately take action (interrupt the behavior) and report such concerns to the Chief of Party or Program Manager, or Chief Risk and Compliance Officer, who will take actions as considered necessary to ensure the safety of the child in question and any other child at risk.
-Supervisors should not commence their own investigation of a report, and after reporting the incident or concern should work in cooperation with Ethics and Compliance.
+- Observes any suspicious or inappropriate behavior on the part of any other employee, volunteer, adult - Receives a report from a child (or anyone) regarding possible inappropriate behavior by another under this policy - Suspects violations of this policy shall immediately take action (interrupt the behavior) and report such concerns to the Chief of Party or Program Manager, or Risk and Compliance Office, who will take actions as considered necessary to ensure the safety of the child in question and any other child at risk.
+Supervisors should not commence their own investigation of a report, and after reporting the incident or concern.